Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-**TASK: Review the title column vs the purpose column.
-Is this repeated information?**
+Then I reviewed the title column vs the purpose column to see if there was any repeated information.

 ```python